wplacer/wplacer/README.md

 The Dockerfile starts the app with `CMD ["node", "."]` and includes all necessary dependencies.

-### Docker Deployment

-The Dockerfile starts the app with `CMD ["node", "."]` and includes all necessary dependencies.

 #### Environment Variables
 - **HOST**: Server bind address (default: `0.0.0.0`)
 - **PORT**: Server port (default: `3000`)